SaifAbuR3d/HotelBookingSystem/README.md

 # HotelBookingAPI 🏨🔑🌐

 This API offers a suite of endpoints for managing hotel-related activities.
 It allows for handling bookings, managing hotel and city information, and providing guest services.

 Developed during my internship at Foothill Technology Solutions, This project represents not only a technical endeavor but also a personal journey of professional growth and learning.
-By integrating modern software development practices and technologies, the HotelBookingAPI stands as a testament to the practical application of theoretical knowledge in a real-world setting.
+By integrating modern software development practices and technologies, the HotelBookingAPI serves as proof of the practical application of theoretical knowledge in a real-world setting.

+The live version of the API is deployed at [https://saif-hotels.azurewebsites.net/](https://saif-hotels.azurewebsites.net/).
+Feel free to explore the endpoints and functionalities in a real-world environment.

 ## Documentation